Lizz3108/holbertonschool-zero_day/README.md

 # holbertonschool-zero_day

 This reposirtory is for educational purpose.
-Here are some of my first works unsing Git in the terminal.
+Here are some of my first try using Git commands in the terminal.

 ###### Resources
 Here are some general resources that help me throught the trayectory of the project.